-Below you'll find our top cast iron cookware picks, keep reading for a more in-depth look at them.
+Below you’ll find our top picks, keep reading for a more in-depth look at them.

-The Stansport Cast Iron Cookware Set contains six items made of high quality cast iron that distributes heat evenly and keeps food warm for longer periods than regular cookware.
+The Stansport Set contains six items made of high quality iron that distributes heat evenly and keeps food warm for longer periods than regular cookware.
 You can use this cookware on a stove top or over a fire.

 Some campers might view the lifter and holder as extra accessories, but they really do reduce the risk of a burn and make cooking outdoors much easier for me.

-- Includes: 10-inch Fry Pan, 3 Quart Chicken Fryer, 10 inch Dutch Oven, 10 inch Universal Lid, Lid Lifter, Cast Iron Hot Handle Holder
+- Includes: 10-inch Fry Pan, 3 Quart Chicken Fryer, 10 inch Dutch Oven, 10 inch Universal Lid, Lid Lifter, Hot Handle Holder

 - Heavy universal lid saves space and keeps food warm and tender